zachwiseit/Ticket-Lifecycle-Examples/README.md

 <img <img width="1440" alt="TTL_58" src="https://github.com/user-attachments/assets/9273e099-abd3-4884-b319-44058afd01db" />
 </p>
 <p>
-59 After inspecting the ticket the description isnt the best so idealy you would reach out to the user for more details.
+59 After inspecting the ticket the description isn't the best so ideally you would reach out to the user for more details.
 <p>
 <img <img width="1440" alt="TTL_59" src="https://github.com/user-attachments/assets/736976c0-16a7-4c71-8dc3-f39c5795a77e" />
 </p>
 <p>
-60 Lets say you cantact the user and actually its only two people that are having issues opening adobe.
-You recomend a restart and they will call you back afte lunch with an update.
+60 Lets say you contact the user and actually its only two people that are having issues opening adobe.
+You recomend a restart and they will call you back after lunch with an update.
    With this information we can make some changes.
    Click on the SLA Plan and set it to Sev-C with for this reason.
 <p>